Vehicle registration plates of Massachusetts: 1967 to present

 Massachusetts implemented a monthly staggered registration system in 1969.
 Since then, serials on passenger plates have been coded by the month of expiration of the registration, determined by the last number in the serial (1 for January, 2 for February and so on up to 0 for October).
-From 1969 through 1977, serials with 'X' and 'Y' suffixes were used for November and December expirations respectively.
+From 1969 through 1977, serials with 'X' suffixes were used for November and 'Y' suffixes for December expirations respectively.
 Registrants are issued plates expiring the last day of the previous month (e.g. a motorist registering a vehicle in June will be issued May plates).
 If a vehicle is registered in December or January (so that November and December plates would be called for), leftover plates are issued from other months with manufacturing overruns.